-- i.
-The Clerk has overall responsibility for publishing public relations and press releases on behalf of the Council, whether in hard copy or electronic form or through Social Media channels.
-Such material may be developed by Members or Officers and could range from a meeting announcement to a Newsletter. - ii.
+The Clerk has overall responsibility for public relations and press releases on behalf of the Council.
 Political and lobby/action group press releases and publicity must not be issued at the initiative of individual Members or Officers using the resources of the Council.
-There is, of course, nothing to prevent any Member from communicating with the media, but they should bear in mind that they are not doing so on behalf of the Council and should not use Council facilities or resources for this purpose. - iii.
+There is, of course, nothing to prevent any Member from communicating with the media, but they should bear in mind that they are not doing so on behalf of the Council and should not use Council facilities or resources for this purpose.

 Subject to the provisions of the Freedom of Information Act 2000 correspondence between individual members and officers will be treated as confidential unless the Member or Officer indicates otherwise.